Loki-Astari/geeky-nextjs/content/posts/SocketProtocols.md

 ## HTTP(S)
-Basically HTTP(S) defines two object.
-A request object is sent from the client to the server and response object is sent back as a result of a request.
-The only difference between the two is the start-line.
+HTTP(S) defines two objects: a request object sent from the client to the server and a response object sent back as a result of a request.
+The only difference between the two is the start line.
 Both HTTP objects can be broken down into three pieces.

 1. Start-Line
 2. Header-Section